ssbozy/ssbozy.github.io/posts/Computers are a Sadness.md

 ---
-title: Computers are a Sadness, I am the Cure
+title: "Computers are a Sadness, I am the Cure"
 date: 2025-03-14
 ---